Family member is responsible for notifying the FEMA

 FEMA Funeral Assistance

-Apply within 60 days of disaster declaration; appeals within 60 days of determination letter; assistance period up to 18 months
+Apply within 60 days of the disaster declaration authorizing Individual Assistance (late applications accepted for an additional 60 days with an explanation of the delay); appeals within 60 days of the determination letter; assistance period up to 18 months from the declaration date

 When someone dies, the Federal Emergency Management Agency (FEMA) must be notified.
-The family member or person who paid funeral expenses is responsible for notifying the FEMA.
+The family member is responsible for notifying the FEMA.

 Steps for notifying the FEMA and applying for survivor benefits:

-Apply within 60 days of disaster declaration; appeals within 60 days of determination letter; assistance period up to 18 months
+Apply within 60 days of the disaster declaration authorizing Individual Assistance (late applications accepted for an additional 60 days with an explanation of the delay); appeals within 60 days of the determination letter; assistance period up to 18 months from the declaration date

 FEMA provides financial assistance for funeral and burial expenses when a death is caused directly or indirectly by a presidentially declared disaster.
-Covered expenses include casket or urn, burial plot or cremation niche, marker or headstone, interment services, funeral ceremonies, clergy fees, transfer of remains, and up to 5 certified death certificates.
-The maximum amount per death is set annually and subject to the overall Other Needs Assistance (ONA) household cap of $43,600 (FY2025).
+Covered expenses include transfer of remains, casket or urn, burial plot or cremation niche, marker or headstone, interment services, funeral ceremonies, clergy fees, death certificates, and reinterment costs if disinterment was caused by the disaster.
+The maximum amount per death is set annually and subject to the overall Other Needs Assistance (ONA) household cap of $43,600 (for disasters declared on or after October 1, 2024).
+By law, FEMA cannot provide funding when any other source -- insurance, Social Security, Veterans Affairs benefits, donations, or crowdfunding -- has covered expenses for the same disaster-related need.
+Not covered: obituary notices, flowers, printed programs, catering, transportation of attendees, or tips and gratuities.

-Eligibility: U.S. citizen, non-citizen national, or qualified alien who paid or is responsible for disaster-related funeral expenses; the deceased does not need to meet citizenship requirements
+Eligibility: U.S. citizen, non-citizen national, or qualified alien who paid or is responsible for disaster-related funeral expenses; the deceased does not need to meet citizenship requirements; the applicant does not need to reside in the declared disaster area

 How to apply: Apply online at DisasterAssistance.gov, call 1-800-621-3362, use the FEMA mobile app, or visit a Disaster Recovery Center in person

-Learn more →FEMA Individual Assistance provides housing assistance (rental assistance, home repair, home replacement) and Other Needs Assistance (medical, dental, personal property, transportation, childcare, moving and storage) to disaster survivors.
-Serious Needs Assistance provides an upfront flexible payment for immediate needs like food, water, and medication without documentation at the time of application.
+Learn more →FEMA Individual Assistance provides housing assistance (rental assistance, home repair, home replacement, up to $43,600 per household for disasters declared on or after October 1, 2024) and Other Needs Assistance (medical, dental, personal property, transportation, childcare, moving and storage, up to $43,600 per household).
+Serious Needs Assistance provides a one-time upfront flexible payment of $770 per household for immediate needs like food, water, baby formula, and medication without documentation at the time of application.
+Displacement Assistance provides funding for immediate housing needs when survivors cannot return home.

 Eligibility: Individuals and households affected by a presidentially declared disaster in designated areas